jabenuk/computerscience_theory/README.md

 # GCSE Computer Science coursework + theory

 This is a repository to store all my GCSE computer science work.
-Numbering systems are not necessarily the same as those used in the official OCR specification, but it's for my use anyway.
+Numbering systems are not necessarily the same as those used in the official OCR specification.
 Some of the documents may be useful to others, though, so they're all public.

 ## Theory